grnet/e-science/orka-0.1.0/README.md

     git clone <escience git repo> <project_name> [-b develop] (use -b develop if not cloning from grnet/e-science) cd to <project_name>/orka-0.1.0
-    [sudo if not using virtualenv] python setup.py install cd to <project_name>/
+    [sudo if not using virtualenv] python setup.py install

-  Now orka commands are usable from folder  project_name/ .
+  Now orka commands are usable from anywhere .